wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and `dataDirty`.
 We will cover the usage of these data members in details when we first encounter them in the following discussion.

+All MSHR entries are of type `class MSHREntry`, which carries a `type` field of type `enum class MSHREntryType`.
+The `type` field can be of one of the following three values: `Event`, `Evict`, and `Writeback`.
+Among them, the `Event` type entry is for external events that will occupy MSHR space, while both `Evict` and `Writeback` type entries are for the internally generated eviction and write back requests, respectively, and they do not occupy MSHR space to avoid protocol deadlock (i.e., external requests can be blocked by internal requests and fail to be allocated an MSHR entry, but not vice versa).